p-j-ward/boolearn-hs/README.md

       1996    0.01111909    0.02340811    0.07526052    0.17152670    0.11683637   100.000 %    75.168 %
       2624    0.00558595    0.01399110    0.04026800    0.09658450    0.09658450   100.000 %    75.262 %
 ```
-While `train` had no trouble finding weights that explained the 64 training data, the generalization accuray is only about 75 %.
+While `train` had no trouble finding weights that explained the 64 training items, the generalization accuray is only about 75 %.
 Here is `3_128.gap`:
 ```
          2    0.89042781    0.48181004    0.82937318    5.86757642    5.86757642    51.245 %    49.735 %
          4    0.55461353    0.32735790    0.82137888    3.78018733    3.78018733    51.489 %    49.826 %